ttran375/comp214-activity1/README.md

 ## Question 4

-4. Challenge 6-2: Create a func/on to calculate the total pounds of coffee in an order.
+4. Challenge 6-2: Create a function to calculate the total pounds of coffee in an order.
 Keep in mind that the OPTION1 column in the BB_BASKETITEM table indicates the purchase of a half or whole pound.
 (This column is NULL for equipment items.)
-Also, you need to take the quan/ty of each item ordered into account.
+Also, you need to take the quantity of each item ordered into account.
 The input value to the func/on should be a basket ID.
 a.
 First, test the func/on with basket ID 3, using an anonymous block.
 b.
 Second, test the func/on in an SQL statement, using the BB_BASKET table, that